-An advantage to starting a new client in a psycho-educational group is the safety and structure offered.
-The format of the group is predictable; clients can choose their level of participation in each group and there is a specific start and end point to each session.
+Safety and structure are offered in a psycho-educational group.
+The format of the group is predictable, clients can choose their level of participation in each group, and there is a specific start and end point to each session.
 Treatment in a therapy group may be too intense for some survivors at this point given trust issues and avoidance defense mechanisms.

-A central task of group facilitators of a psycho-educational group is to create a safe place for survivors to begin to establish trust and engage in new relationships with others.
+An essential task for group facilitators of a psycho-educational group is to create a safe place for survivors to begin to establish trust and engage in new relationships with others.
 Dealing with disclosure in a psycho-educational group can be a delicate challenge.
 The purpose of the group is to provide education and support, not to process trauma experiences.

 However, the material presented highlights trauma, sadness, and loss.
 Clients may disclose information about their war experiences in group.
 Some clients are ready to begin processing these experiences, while others may share their histories in a flooded, uncontrolled manner.
-Cofacilitators should discuss before group begins how to handle disclosure of traumatic history within the context of a psycho-educational group.
+Facilitators should discuss before group begins how to handle disclosure of traumatic history within the context of a psycho-educational group.
 Facilitators should be careful not to send the message that it is unacceptable to talk about one's traumatic history, thus colluding with avoidance.
 At the same time, facilitators need to consider the safety of all group members.
 This requires a careful explanation of the differences between a psycho-educational group and a therapy group in language clients can understand, as they may be unfamiliar with these services.
 Inform clients about the purpose of the psycho-education group at the screening interview, emphasizing that discussion of the details of personal trauma will not be the focus.
-However, clients should be told that it is possible that others' past experiences will be talked about in group so that they can prepare for this.
+Tell clients that it is possible that others' past experiences will be talked about in group so that they can prepare for this.

-Remind group members of the group's purpose again at the first session.
+Remind group members of the group's purpose at the first session.
 Affirm with participants that retelling their trauma histories can be an important element of the healing process and that every individual has their own time line for this to happen.
 Let them know that what other venues are available to them for telling the full story (such as with an individual therapist or in a therapy group).

-A suitable way to talk about the purpose of the group is to emphasize that it concerns living now and here in this culture.
+A suitable way to talk about the purpose of the group with the Bhutanese is to emphasize that it concerns living now and here in this culture.
 They are members of an educational or teaching group.

-Use of Interpreter/Cultural Broker
+Use of Interpreter as Cultural Broker

 The interpreter possesses valuable cultural information.
-Prep time before each session offers opportunities for "most-appropriate" language, activities, and metaphors to be shared with copresenters for use in upcoming group time.
+Prep time before each session offers opportunities for "most-appropriate" language, activities, and metaphors to be shared with facilitators for use in upcoming group time.
 The interpreter will read each session's materials before coming to the weekly session and be prepared to discuss it during the prep time.